lostechies/wordpress/wp-content/plugins/author-avatars/readme.txt

 5. List of users with name and biography

 == Changelog ==
+= 1.8.6.4 =
+Fixed a problem with upgrading if you had bios

+= 1.8.6.3 =
+set the bios to maintain line breaks

+= 1.8.6.2 =
+Fixed the random order if not logged in

+= 1.8.6.1 =
+deploy script failed to add new file

+= 1.8.6.0 =
+* added the ability to truncate bio
+* added support for BuddyPress xprofile
+* add filter to post count number @props Andrew Minion

+= 1.8.4.2 =
+* Whitespace reformat
+* removed trailing php closing from files

+= 1.8.4.1 =
+* Fix mixed limmint cache ID

+= 1.8.4 =
+* Added Ukrainian Translation (by Michael Yunat:  Get Voip - http://getvoip.com)
+* Fixes around the cache id
+* Replaced Deprecated : is_site_admin() with  is_super_admin()
+* Fixed path to tinyMCE js files reomved hardcoded path
+* fix static call when starting class

+= 1.8.3 =
+* added a tile to the span arond the image.
+* disabled / delete the transit cache for logged in users to help clear them.
+= 1.8.2 =
+* change the caching to use transits for SQL calls with a 1 hour refesh = 1.8.1 =
+* Added support for tinyMCE version 4 ready for WordPress 3.9 = 1.8.0 =
+* Replaced the pre 2.6 wordpres widget code with the current widget API calls to enable visablity setting
+* CSS changed .multiwidget_author_avatars changed to .widget_author_avatars.
+This was caused by the widget API update
+* Added expemently support for Co-Author Pluss Plugin - the post count does not work for linked account - will take a patch that fixs it :-)
+* Moved the display option to the right column to make more room for roles
+* Split 'Recent Activity' and 'BudyPress last activity' (only shows when buddypress running) to septerate options in the advance ordering option
+* Split / removed 'Recent Activity' into sitewide (pages / custom page types / posts) and just posts (any old shortcode will call just posts)

 = 1.7.1 =
 * bubfix removed an extra ' in a SQL select in get_user_last_activity() function.
 Thanks to "basaja" for the bug report.